arthur-stat/sakimq/README.md

 # Implemented Features

-- Publish-Subscribe Model & Observer Pattern & Push Mode.
+- Publish-Subscribe Model & Observer Pattern & Pull Mode.
 - The explicit queue leverages Disruptor with its zero-copy capability, a design approach more akin to that of RocketMQ.
-- Push model supported (based on Disruptor 3.4.4) (similar to RabbitMQ).
 - Support various exchange strategies (inspired by RabbitMQ).
 - The integration of Netty's I/O multiplexing and JDK21's virtual threads enables high-performance concurrency with a concise synchronous coding style.
 - Components communicate efficiently via Protobuf.
+- Multiple design patterns were applied.
+For example, use the builder pattern for the creation of Exchange.

 # TO DO

-- Pull mode optional.
+- Push mode may be optional.